 The length of a person's childhood depends on...

-a) the rate of its biological maturation;
+a) the speed of its biological maturation;

-c) the level of education received by him;
+c) the level of education he received;

 G) level of development of the society in which he lives.